asad-aali/asad-aali.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm an applied research scientist, with interests lying at the intersection of Healthcare, Machine Learning, and Medical Imaging.
+I'm an applied research scientist with interests lying in the use of AI and Machine Learning (ML) for:
+1. Inverse Problems in Computational Imaging
+2. Healthcare and Medicine

 Currently, I am a second-year PhD student at the <a href="https://www.ece.utexas.edu/">Electrical and Computer Engineering (ECE)</a> department at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>, advised by Prof <a href="https://users.ece.utexas.edu/~jtamir/">Jon Tamir</a>.